hrithikthakur/file-server/README.md

 ## Communication Protocol

-The client and server communicate using a simple text-based protocol.
+The client and server communicate using a simple text-based protocol based on HTTP.
 The client sends commands to the server, and the server responds with status codes and optional data.

 - Command format: `<command> <file_name>`
 - Status codes: